qwright10/analytics/README.md

 * Add complex stats

 ## Status
-Apu's Analytics is up almost 100% of the time and numerous updates to performance and to add new features are implemented daily.
+Shrimp is up almost 100% of the time and numerous updates to performance and to add new features are implemented daily.

 ## Invite
 [**Discord**](https://discord.com/api/oauth2/authorize?client_id=586995575686168595&permissions=18496&scope=bot)